 On the other hand, organisms with less specific diets and a greater capacity to cope with fluctuations in temperature and weather patterns may flourish in the future as more specialised competitors for resources disappear.

 Are rural communities inherently more resilient than cities?

 Turning away from coral reefs for a moment and focusing again on cities, it has been noted that efficiency is one of the keys to economic growth.
 Efficiency, in turn, has often been achieved through increased specialisation.
-Many urban residents have a small range of highly specialised skills such as accounting, legal advising, pediatrics, etc. They exercise these skills in an efficient manner, and rely on other specialists to meet the fundamental needs of their daily lives.
-In many cases, urban residents lack even the most basic skills associated with securing food and shelter, and are successful due to (1) continued demand from society for their own area of specialty; and (2) availability of other specialists who can provide them with food and shelter.
+Many urban residents have a small range of highly specialised skills such as accounting, legal advising, paediatrics, etc. They exercise these skills in an efficient manner and rely on other specialists to meet the fundamental needs of their daily lives.
+In many cases, urban residents lack even the most basic skills associated with securing food and shelter and are successful due to (1) continued demand from society for their own area of speciality; and (2) availability of other specialists who can provide them with food and shelter.
 The absence of either point would raise serious challenges for the individual.

-It could therefore be argued that urban systems, filled with their highly specialised and externally dependent individual parts, lack resilience in the same way that a coral reef does.
+It could, therefore, be argued that urban systems, filled with their highly specialised and externally dependent individual parts, lack resilience in the same way that a coral reef does.
 Following the 2010 earthquake in Haiti, for example, more than 600,000 people left the capital Port-au-Prince in a mass exodus for the rural areas because food distribution networks had shut down and many people had lost any form of shelter.